 Painted with the red pigment which was rated as one of Japan's highest quality of pigments, a large quantity of ceramics ware, including Imari ware and Kutani ware, were exported to Europe through the Dutch East India Company.
 These products became extremely popular and got high evaluation in Europe.

 Hill Climb Challenge Series in Takahashi is held in Takahashi City on the first Sunday of October and the previous Saturday.
 It is a bicycle race in which anyone from a beginner to an advanced person is allowed to participate.
 The cycle racers registered in advance check in on the first day of the event.
-They run either the long distance of 15km, or 9.3mi, or the short distance of 10km, or 6.2mi, from the ground of a junior high school near Bitchu Kawamo Station to Historical Townscape of Fukiya, after a warm-up run of 2.5km, or 1.55mi, the next day.
+They run either the long distance of 15km, or 9.3mi, or the short distance of 10km, or 6.2mi,for Historical Townscape of Fukiya, after a warm-up run of 2.5km, or 1.55mi, from a junior high school near Bitchu Kawamo Station the next day.

 Getting here: 60 min. by bus from Bitchu Takahashi Bus Terminal

 A taxi tour in Takahashi City for more than two and a half hours at a discount fare is available.
 Make sure to tell "private sightseeing charter" to the driver before your departure.